 Cook County's financial policies have been developed to conform to Government Finance Officers Association (GFOA) and National Advisory Council on State and Local Budgeting (NACSLB) best practices; comply with Cook County code of ordinances and State of Illinois statutes; and provide various County entities with sound direction in managing the County’s operations in an efficient and fiscally responsible manner.

 An encumbrance is an accounting transaction where funds from a specific budgetary account are claimed for a specific purpose.
 Encumbrances allow the County to properly fund services that have been rendered and invoiced, but not yet paid.
-In keeping with best practice for alligning expenditures with the proper appropriation authority by fiscal year, the Bureau of Finance has prepared a new County-wide Encumbrance Policy.
+In keeping with best practice for aligning expenditures with the proper appropriation authority by fiscal year, the Bureau of Finance has prepared a County-wide Encumbrance Policy.